mirumee/ariadne-website/docs/intro.md

 This guide will introduce you to the basic concepts behind creating GraphQL APIs, and show how Ariadne helps you to implement them with just a little Python code.

-At the end of this guide you will have your own simple GraphQL API accessible through the browser, implementing a single field that returns a "Hello" message along with a client's user agent.
+At the end of this page you will have your own simple GraphQL API accessible through the browser, implementing a single field that returns a "Hello" message along with a client's user agent.

 Make sure that you've installed Ariadne using `pip install ariadne`, and that you have your favorite code editor open and ready.